ityonemo/appsignal-docs/source/front-end/error-handling.html.md

 Good news! 🎉

-We now have a first-class, hosted solution for catching errors from front-end JavaScript applications and sending them to AppSignal.
-This means no more copy-and-pasted code from the documentation, or using an endpoint in your own API to catch errors.
-We now host the infrastructure, and provide a new `npm` library for catching JavaScript errors.
-Awesome!
+AppSignal has a first-class, hosted solution for catching errors from front-end JavaScript applications and sending them to AppSignal.
+An `npm` library for catching JavaScript errors is available for all your front-end needs.

 This is a __Beta__ implementation, which means:

-* This feature is not available for all users initially.
+* This feature is not yet available for all users.
 * Although you should expect few changes, the API may change before public release.

 ## Table of Contents